• Products

 In addition to an email, Confluence Cloud users will also get a notification in the Confluence app.

-To copy a link to a Confluence Cloud page:
+To copy a link to Confluence Cloud content:

 2. Select the Share button in the top right.